How to Build a Month of Meal Prep With Premium Ground Meat

 Freezer Management for Bulk Ground Orders

-Ground proteins from Beck & Bulow ship in 1 lb flat packs — the most freezer-efficient format available.
+Ground proteins from Beck & Bulow ship in 1 lb flat packs: the most freezer-efficient packaging available.
 Flat packs stack vertically in a standard upright freezer, allowing a 30-pack order to occupy approximately the same space as six stacked paperback books.
 Label the front of each shelf zone by protein type so the correct protein is always accessible without digging.

-Thaw protocol: transfer from freezer to refrigerator 6-8 hours before cooking (or overnight for planned meals).
+Thaw protocol: transfer from freezer to refrigerator 6 to 8 hours before cooking (or overnight for planned meals).
 Never thaw on the countertop.
-The FDA food safety guidelines (fda.gov) confirm refrigerator thawing as the safest method, maintaining the protein at safe temperatures throughout.
+FDA food safety guidelines (fda.gov) confirm refrigerator thawing as the safest method, maintaining the protein at safe temperatures throughout.

 4. The Seven Meal Formats: One Ground Protein, Seven Applications